Saint-Nazaire pocket: German defences

 In total, the Germans had 700 guns of all kinds (fixed, mobile and anti-aircraft), with a higher density around the submarine base, the port facilities and the airfield.

 Closer to Saint-Nazaire, there was a belt of anti-tank ditches.
-The perimeter started from Fort de l'Ève, then north, crossing Maisac, Trignac, then along the Grande Brière marshes, Montoir-de-Bretagne until reaching the estuary coast at Donges.
+The perimeter started from Fort de l'Ève, then north, crossing Marsac, Trignac, then along the Grande Brière marshes, Montoir-de-Bretagne until reaching the estuary coast at Donges.
 South of the Loire, the belt described a circle from Paimboeuf to the south of Saint-Brevin.

 Altogether it is estimated that this pocket fortress had 28,000 German soldiers commanded by Aviation General Hans Junck.
 The submarine base remained under the command of Admiral Hans Mirow.

 Allied forces around the pocket

 The isolation of the German forces was mainly entrusted to the units of the French Resistance: